ProjectNeura/LEADS/README.md

 pip install "leads[standard]"
 ```

-If your platform does not support GPIO, use profile "no-gpio.
+If your platform does not support GPIO, use profile "no-gpio".

 ```shell
 pip install "leads[no-gpio]"